sul-dlss/dlme-airflow/README.md

 Every time you open a new shell terminal you will want to run `poetry shell` again to ensure your you are using the dlme-airflow development environment.
 If you are using VSCode the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) should enable it automatically for you when you open a terminal window.

+### Other random Poetry tips

+As an alternative to running `poetry shell`, you can prefix all project-specific python commands from your default shell with `poetry run ...` (similar to `bundle exec ...` in Ruby-land).

+If you're running into dependency issues but believe your dependencies are specified correctly, and you've run `poetry install` to make sure the environment is up to date, you can try:
+* Updating to the latest version of `poetry`.
+From Poetry 1.2.0 on, you should be able to call `poetry self update`, but see the docs for details.
+* Re-installing your env for the project.
+You can see your installed environments with `poetry env list`.
+Then `poetry env remove <env id>`, then `poetry install` to install dependencies from a clean slate.

 ## Running Code Formatter and Linter
 We are using [flake8][FLK8] for python code linting.
 To run [flake8][FLK8] against the entire code repository, run `flake8 dlme_airflow` from the root